Get Help Today(855) 593-1695

 Because of the severe side effects and high risk of addiction, Hydrocodone is only prescribed to people who have a great need for it and do not have many other options to control the pain they are experiencing.

-If the pain is very severe, one might be persuaded to take more than the prescribed amount, which can lead to a tolerance building up over time.
+If the pain is very severe, one might be persuaded to take more than the prescribed amount, which can lead to a tolerance building up rapidly.
 A built-up tolerance makes it harder to feel the same effects you once felt with one dose.
-Higher doses are now required to achieve that same desired state, leading to a deeper dependence and eventually, addiction.
+Higher doses are now required to achieve that same desired state, leading to a deeper dependence and possibly addiction.

 A major reason why Hydrocodone is addictive is because it relieves the pain the user is feeling.
 It also produces euphoric feelings, uplifting the user to a new, higher state than before they were prescribed the drug.
 This elated state is very pleasurable, making it hard to stop taking the drug once the effects wear off.

 Similar to many other drugs, taking Hydrocodone should not be stopped abruptly without consulting your doctor, especially if a dependence has developed.
-If you have been taking Hydrocodone for a long time, there is a chance your brain has gotten used to, or dependent on, the drug.
-Stopping the drug without decreasing the dosage can result in many uncomfortable side effects, including:
+If you have been taking Hydrocodone for even as little as two weeks, there is a chance your brain has gotten used to, or dependent on, the drug.
+Stopping the drug without gradually decreasing the dosage can result in many uncomfortable symptoms, including:

 - Muscle pain